DATE: March 5, 2014

 Northern Territories

-(gold, lead, copper, diamond and zinc mines, oil and gas, hunting, fishing, trapping)
+(gold, lead, copper, diamond and zinc mines,

 British Columbia